dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     if (!wasDispatchCalled)
     {
-        // Consider what to do if it wasn't called - that's up to your app to decide }
+        // Consider what to do if it the dispatch fails - that's up to your app to decide.
+    }
 }
 ```